Divisiones Regionales de Fútbol in Canary Islands: Interinsular Preferente de Las Palmas

 Preferente de las Islas Canarias is the sixth level of competition of the Spanish Football League in that community.

 The league consists of two provincial groups (Tenerife and Gran Canaria) of 18 teams.
-At the end of the season, the champion of each group is promoted directly to Group XII of the Tercera División RFEF and the runners-up play a playoff for promotion.
+At the end of the season, the champion of each group is promoted directly to Group XII of the Tercera Federación and the runners-up play a playoff for promotion.
 The last four teams in the Gran Canaria group and last three in the Tenerife group are relegated to Primera Categoría.